kattrali/Xcode-Plugin-Template/README.md

 ## Usage

-The default plugin file links against `AppKit` and `Foundation`, and, when built (and Xcode is restarted), creates a menu item labeled "Do Action" in the File menu.
+The default plugin file links against `AppKit` and `Foundation`, and, when built (and Xcode is restarted), creates a menu item labeled "Do Action" in the Edit menu.
 Pressing the menu item should open an alert.
 Customize at will!

 **Note:** Compiling the template with Swift requires Xcode 6.1 or greater.